 - Demonstrate knowledge of physical disability and the support needs of a person with a physical disability.

-- Support a person with a disability to develop a personal plan to enhance their lifestyle.
+- Support a person with a physical disability to develop a personal plan to enhance their lifestyle.

-- Identify services available to people with disabilities.
+- Identify services available to people with physical disabilities.

-- Describe community values and attitudes and their impact on people with disabilities.
+- Describe community values and attitudes and their impact on people with physical disabilities.

 This module introduces the basic care and support for those who have an intellectual disability.
 This could be in a community situation, home environment or supported learning environment.